In Baltimore protests, 300 Men group aims to be 'neutral force'

 Asked what would happen if his men were attacked, Bahar replied: "It's never happened in two years."

-Obaseki, who now lives in Washington, DC, said he and others walked the neighborhood around the main protest area on Monday, trying to calm tensions.
+Obaseki, who now lives in Washington, DC, said he and others walked the neighbourhood around the main protest area on Monday, trying to calm tensions.

 "The community was really taking care of each other," he said.